Why Diversity Should Matter to You

 Are you looking for a college where the student body represents a blend of different ages and generations, or would you prefer a college where most students are about your own age?

-The traditional student is between the ages of 18-22.
-At Berklee College of Music, 57.7% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The "traditional" college student is thought to be between the ages of 18-21.
+At Berklee College of Music, 57.7% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Berklee College of Music #2,077 in the nation for student age diversity.

 Take a Look at Age Diversity at Berklee College of Music

-Analyze the age range of Berklee College of Music undergraduates with the following chart.
+Analyze the age range of Berklee College of Music students with the following chart.

 Questions About Diversity